Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 files that each can be linked as needed for a particular analysis through a common identifier variable^[For example, the Panel Study of Income Dynamics
-[181] has a series of files
+[@PSID] has a series of files
 that are related and can be
 combined through common
-identifier variables [182].].
+identifier variables [@PSIDguide].].

-Those solutions essentially mimic core functions of a DBMS, and you would be well advised to set up a database, especially if you find yourself in a situation where the data set is constantly updated through different users, if groups of users have different rights to use your data or should only have access to subsets of the data, and if the analysis takes place on a server that sends results to a client (browser).
+The ad hoc approaches to problems of scale mentioned in the preceding paragraph are provided as core functions in most DBMSs, and thus rather than implement such inevitably limited workarounds, you will usually be well advised to set up a database.
+A database is especially valuable if you find yourself in a situation where the data set is constantly updated by different users, if groups of users have different rights to use your data or should only have access to subsets of the data, or if the analysis takes place on a server that sends results to a client (browser).
 Some statistics packages also have difficulty working with more than one data source at a time---something that DBMSs are designed to do well.

 Alas, databases are not perfectly suited for every need.
 For example, in social science research, the reproducibility of our analysis is critical and hence versioning of the data used for analysis is critical.
-Most databases don’t do that out of the box.
-Typically, they do keep a log of all the operations (inserting, updating, updating data for example) which can facilitate versioning and rollbacks but we often need to configure the databases to allow versioning and support reproducibility.
+Most databases do not do provide versioning out of the box.
+Typically, they do keep a log of all operations performed (inserting, updating, updating data for example), which can facilitate versioning and rollbacks, but we often need to configure the database to allow versioning and support reproducibility.

 These considerations bring us to the topic of this chapter, namely **database management systems**.
 A DBMS^[DBMS is a system that interacts with users, other applications, and the database itself to capture and analyze data.] handles all of the issues listed above, and more.
 As we will see below when we look at concrete examples, a DBMS allows us to define a logical design that fits the structure of our data.
 The DBMS then creates a *data model* (more on this below) that allows these data to be stored, queried, and updated efficiently and reliably on disk, thus